-About 20 minutes drive southeast of Mt.
+About a 20-minute drive southeast of Mt.
 Hood is Mirror Lake, one of the most beautiful lakes in Oregon.
 This tranquil lake reflects light beautifully off its waveless surface and is famous for mirroring an image of majestic Mount Hood.
 Relax on the banks, enjoy the amazing views, and take some photos before jumping into the fresh water.

 If you’re a fan of outdoor recreation and extreme watersports, the quaint town of Hood River should be on your list of day trips from Portland, Oregon.
 Located on the Columbia River, Hood River is a popular spot for hiking, swimming, fishing, kite-boarding, windsurfing, sailing, and more.

 If the hour-long drive from Portland left you a little thirsty, you’ll be happy to discover that Hood River hosts over 13 breweries.
 Go on a beer-tasting tour to sample the unique flavors of Oregon’s top craft beers.
 Or find a favorite brewery overlooking the Colombia River and settle in to watch boarders strut their stuff on the water.

 Thanks to its Columbia River Gorge location, Hood River is a Mecca for windsurfers, kiteboarders, and sailing enthusiasts.
 People from all over the USA come to enjoy the consistent breeze within the gorge that allows for plenty of fun on the water.